TaleSpin: Development

 Famed Uncle Scrooge comic writer and artist Don Rosa wrote episode 6, "It Came from Beneath the Sea Duck", and episode 9, "I Only Have Ice for You".

 The series was animated by Walt Disney Animation (Japan) Inc., Hanho Heung-Up Co., Ltd., Jade Animation, Tama Productions, Walt Disney Animation (France) S.A., Sunwoo Entertainment, and Wang Film Productions.

 Gilbert would continue to voice Baloo in other Disney projects, commercials, promos, miscellaneous, until his death.

 Harris, who continued to do occasional voice acting until 1991, died of a heart attack on August 11, 1995, five years after TaleSpin premiered.
-Three years later, in August 1998, Gilbert fell ill from lung cancer and never recovered, Gilbert died on May 8, 1999, nine years after TaleSpin premiered.
+Three years later, in August 1998, Gilbert fell ill from lung cancer and never recovered, and died on May 8, 1999, nine years after TaleSpin premiered.

 Broadcast

-After a preview of TaleSpin aired on The Disney Channel from May 5 to July 15, 1990, the series began its syndicated run in September of the same year.
+After a preview-run of TaleSpin aired on The Disney Channel from May 5 to July 15, 1990, the series began its main syndicated run in September of the same year.
 The original concept was embodied in the pilot episode and introductory television movie Plunder & Lightning which was the sole nominee for an Emmy Award for Outstanding Animated Program (For Programming More Than One Hour) in 1991.
 After its premiere on September 7, 1990, Plunder & Lightning was re-edited into four half-hour episodes for reruns.
 The show was often seen either on its own as a half-hour show, or as part of the two-hour syndicated programming block The Disney Afternoon.
-TaleSpin ended on its 65th episode which aired on August 8, 1991.
-However, reruns continued to be shown on The Disney Afternoon until September 1994.
+TaleSpin ended on its 65th episode which aired on August 8, 1991, but reruns continued to be shown on The Disney Afternoon until September 1994.
 On October 2, 1995, TaleSpin began reruns on The Disney Channel as part of a two-hour programming block called "Block Party" which aired on weekdays in the late-afternoon/early-evening and which also included Darkwing Duck, DuckTales, and Chip 'n Dale: Rescue Rangers.
 Later, the show was aired on Toon Disney, where it was first aired from April 1998 until January 2006 (with a hiatus between 2001 and 2002) and later from January 2007 until May 2008.
 Throughout its broadcast history, the series has been subjected to numerous edits.